CodyPerakslis/shared-docs/csci8980-scribe-oct23.md

 Good applications:
   * Sort-division applications
   * Micro-service architecture
-  * Small: ingestiong, conversion, filtering
+  * Small: ingestion, conversion, filtering
   * Image recognition with model passed in

 Components of the model: